mrorigo/code-flow-mcp/README.md

 ### TypeScript Configuration

-The tool automatically detects and uses `tsconfig.json` settings:
+The tool automatically detects and parses `tsconfig.json` for project structure information:

 ```json
 {